by Ed Sawicki

 |Tax Rate||Income amounts|

 |24%||$82,501 to $157,500|

 |45%||$500,000 to $1 million|

 |55%||$1 million to $10 million|

 |70%||over $10 million|

 Additionally, we should tax capital gains the same way we tax ordinary income.
-It should be a progressive tax, so we don't significantly affect middle-class 401K plans.
-The capital gains tax rate should be the same as for ordinary income after, say, $350,000—and adjusted for inflation yearly.
+It should be a progressive tax designed to minimize the impact on middle-class 401K plans.
+The capital gains tax rate should be the same as for ordinary income after, say, $350,000 and adjusted for inflation yearly.

 — END —